TUVIMEN/forumscraper/README.md

 ### Request options

-Download `URL` with waiting `0.8` seconds and randomly waiting up to `400` miliseconds for each request
+Download `URL` with waiting `0.8` seconds and randomly waiting up to `400` milliseconds for each request

     forumscraper --wait 0.8 --wait-random 400 URL